Aelly/MC-GAN/README.md

 ./ExtractImagesFromOF [of file] [output dir]
 ```

-- Create the image containing all the known caracters
+- Create the image containing all the known characters
 ```
 python chars2png.py [dir with png files]
 ```